 Philomena (Phil) Johnson – mid-late 40s.
 Divorced African-American neighbor of Beth and Matt; math professor and native of Richmond, VA.

 Samuel Brodie – 10-12 years old.
 Farmer’s son from the outskirts of Richmond, VA.

-Place - A ranch house on a cul-de-sac in a new housing development on the outskirts of Richmond, Virginia
+Place: A ranch house on a cul-de-sac in a new housing development on the outskirts of Richmond, VA.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

 “The Quickening delivers a number of chills to the stage.” –MD Theatre Guide

 “The Quickening is a modern ghost story with many ties to the past.” –MD Theatre Guide

 “My challenge to you is to go see The Quickening and count the number of times you jump!” –MD Theatre Guide

 “Should I stay or should I go?
 Do you like horror movies?
 Do you like suspense and discussions of supernatural?
 This is your play!” –BITR Sisters

 “The thrills and chills are real!
 An enjoyable night of apparitions, inquisitions, and a bit of quantum physics, oh my!” –BITR Sisters